Moustapha Akkad

-Moustapha Al Akkad (مصطفى العقاد; July 1, 1930 – November 11, 2005) was a Syrian-American film producer and director, best known for producing the original series of Halloween films and directing The Message and Lion of the Desert.
+Moustapha al Akkad (مصطفى العقاد; July 1, 1930 – November 11, 2005) was a Syrian-American film producer and director, best known for producing the original series of Halloween films and directing The Message and Lion of the Desert.
 He was killed along with his daughter Rima Al Akkad Monla in the 2005 Amman bombings.
+He is also the cousin of television personality star Tareq Salahi.

 Early life

 Al Akkad was born on July 1, 1930, in Aleppo in the French Mandate for Syria and the Lebanon.
 He received his high school degree from the Aleppo American College.
 His father, then a customs officer, gave him $200 and a copy of the Quran before he left for the United States to study film direction and production at the University of California, Los Angeles (UCLA).
 Akkad spent a further three years studying for a Master's degree at the University of Southern California (USC), where he met the director Sam Peckinpah.
 Peckinpah became Akkad's mentor in Hollywood and hired him as a consultant for a film about the Algerian War that never made it to the big screen, but he continued to encourage him until he found a job as a producer at CBS.